-“The CAREton Project has not only provided us with the means to build more homes for Orang Asli families, but has also showed us that our efforts to provide homes for underprivileged communities in Malaysia have not gone unnoticed by fellow Malaysians,” he added.
+“The CAREton Project has not only provided us with the means to build more homes for Orang Asli families.
+This has also showed us that our efforts to provide homes for underprivileged communities in Malaysia.
+This have not gone unnoticed by fellow Malaysians,” he added“.

 Making it easier for Malaysians to recycle

-This year, to boost recycling of used beverage cartons nationwide, Tetra Pak launched the ‘Recycle Easy’ website, which is designed with geo-location technology to enable consumers, businesses and schools to easily locate the nearest drop-off points or commercial collection centres across Malaysia on their laptops or mobile devices.
+This year, to boost recycling of used beverage cartons nationwide, Tetra Pak launched the 'Recycle Easy' website.
+Website is designed with geo-location technology to enable consumers, businesses and schools to easily locate the nearest drop-off points.
+You can also locate commercial collection centres across Malaysia on laptops or mobile devices.
 It can be accessed at http://www.recycle-easy.com.my.